Cancel anytime

 Growth Trajectory and Initiatives

-Future Projections: Analyst estimates project revenue growth as the cruise industry recovers.
-However, profitability may be affected by debt levels and rising costs.
+Future Projections: Analyst estimates vary, but project revenue growth as the industry recovers.
+Profitability is expected to improve, but high debt levels remain a concern.

 Summary